-- NASA's desire to give full support to the MOL program, Dr. Seamans also raised a question about future top-level planning of the manned space programs of both agencies.
+In his letter to DDR&E of 23 September 1965, in which he expressed NASA's desire to give full support to the MOL program, Dr. Seamans also raised a question about future top-level planning of the manned space programs of both agencies.
 He suggested that "joint planning and monitoring on the policy decision level" was needed and he proposed to Dr. Brown that they meet to discuss possible methods of conducting such reviews.
-Dr. Foster (Brown's successor as DDR&E) welcomed Seaman's suggestion and agreed to a meeting on the question of "coordination of our activities at a level which can determine policy."27 - (U) From this meeting, held in mid-October, and discussions of their staffs, emerged a tentative plan to establish an informal six-man DOD/NASA committee to review and solve manned space flight problems "not solvable by any other level."
+Dr. Foster (Brown's successor as DDR&E) welcomed Seaman's suggestion and agreed to a meeting on the question of "coordination of our activities at a level which can determine policy."27

+From this meeting, held in mid-October, and discussions of their staffs, emerged a tentative plan to establish an informal six-man DoD/NASA committee to review and solve manned space flight problems "not solvable by any other level."
 The committee, they agreed, would also serve to assure Congress that they were working closely together in the Gemini, Apollo Applications, and MOL areas.
 General Schriever, however, had been attempting to establish a close personal working relationship with Dr. Mueller and felt that the proposed committee would undercut his current effort.
 In a letter to Secretary Brown on 9 November 1965, he expressed the view that he and Mueller were "the appropriate level to resolve all problems except major policy problems" and there was no need for the committee.
-He asked the Air Force Secretary's support for his current negotiations with Mueller and "opposition to the committee arrangement."
-Secretary Brown, however, felt that the committee would not interfere with Air Force management of MOL since it would deal with policy rather than program coordination questions.
+He asked the Air Force Secretary's support for his current negotiations with Mueller and "opposition to the committee arrangement."28 Secretary Brown, however, felt that the committee would not interfere with Air Force management of MOL since it would deal with policy rather than program coordination questions.

-(U) The Seamans-Foster discussions, meanwhile, led finally to a plan to create a "Manned Space Flight Policy Committee (MSFPC)" to supersede the Gemini Program Planning Board established in 1963.
-The task of the new committee was to coordinate the manned space flight programs of DOD and NASA, resolve matters which could not be resolved at a lower level, make agreements involving top policy decisions, and facilitate exchange of viewpoints and information of importance.
+The Seamans-Foster discussions, meanwhile, led finally to a plan to create a "Manned Space Flight Policy Committee (MSFPC)" to supersede the Gemini Program Planning Board established in 1963.
+The task of the new committee was to coordinate the manned space flight programs of DoD and NASA, resolve matters which could not be resolved at a lower level, make agreements involving top policy decisions, and facilitate exchange of view-points and information of importance.
 The formal agreement was signed in January 1966 by McNamara, Webb, Seamans, and Foster.
 The latter two were designated as Committee co-chairmen.
 Other members were Mr. Fink, OSD; Dr. Flax, Air Force; and Drs.
-Mueller and Homer E. Newell, NASA.29 one of the several topics discussed was a proposed revision of the charter of NASA's Manned Space Flight Experiments Board (MSFEB) to include DCD membership.
-The space agency subsequently distributed a draft Memorandum of Agreement on the proposed reconstituted Board and Dr. Flax solicited the views of Generals Schriever and Evans as to the membership.
-The MOL Program Director asked that he be a member, with Evans serving as his alternate.
-This suggestion was accepted.
-30 ment establishing a reconstituted MSFEB "to coordinate experiment programs which will be conducted on DOD and NASA manned space flights."
-The Board was charged with the task of approving or disapproving experiments, recommending experiments for assignment to specific flight programs, setting priorities, reviewing the status of approved experiments, etc. The DOD membership included Mr. Fink and General Schriever; their alternates were Mr. John E. Kirk, Assistant Director for Space Technology, OSD, and General Evans.
-NASA's representatives were Drs.
-Mueller, Newell and Mac C. Adams; their alternates, James C. Elms, Dr. Edgard M. Cortright, and Dr. Alfred J. Eggers, Jr. 31
+Mueller and Homer E. Uewell, NASA.29